apache/maven-site/content/markdown/project-roles.md

 # Apache Maven Project Roles

 The Apache Maven project is not just the software it produces.
-The Apache Foundation has a phrase: “Community over code” which is about how it is the community that grows around a project that is the most important thing.
+The Apache Foundation has a phrase: "Community over code" which is about how it is the community that grows around a project that is the most important thing.